-In this phase, four different behaviors were observed: the preference of the fungi for the side of the Petri dish that is more nutritious, the emergence of new textures resulting from the interaction between the two fungi, the reaction of the mycelium to a species that contaminated the experiment, and the ability to mirror the forms through the positioning of the fungi.
+In this phase, four different behaviors were observed: the preference of the fungi for the side of the Petri dish that is more nutritious, the emergence of new textures resulting from the interaction between the two fungi, the reaction of the mycelium to a species that contaminated the experiment, and the ability to define the shape of the interaction, thus designing the conflict pattern.
+This was achieved by carefully positioning the starter inoculants in the Petri dish, following the growth pattern predictions evinced by the previous experiments.

 - In experiments 9 and 13, where the species are grown individually, it was observed that they indeed prefer the side of the Petri dish that contains nutrients.
-For example, in sample 13, the Trametes Versicolor clearly develops in greater abundance on the left side of the sample. - In samples 10 and 14, where both species were placed on opposite sides of the Petri dish, an interesting interaction and competition for nutrients occurred.
-In sample 10, the Fomes Fomentarius is able to interact with the Trametes Versicolor in a friendly manner, resulting in a speckled texture of brown and white, indicative of the interaction between the two species.
-On the other hand, in sample 14, the Fomes Fomentarius, positioned in the nutrient-rich region, forms a brown barrier around its culture, indicating that the fungus is under stress.
-The Trametes Versicolor is unable to overcome this barrier. - In Petri dishes 11 and 15, where the species grow individually in nutrient-free regions, we also observe a healthy development of fungi.
-In sample 11, an invasive organism, possibly a result of contamination during preparation, is clearly delimited in the lower left part of the experiment, without coming into contact with Fomes Fomentarius.
-In sample 15, it is interesting to note how Trametes Versicolor develops compactly in the nutrient-free area, apparently being able to transport nutrients from one end to the other.
+For example, in sample 13, the Trametes versicolor clearly develops in greater abundance on the left side of the sample. - In samples 10 and 14, where both species were placed on opposite sides of the Petri dish, an interesting interaction and competition for nutrients occurred.
+In sample 10, the Fomes fomentarius is able to interact with the Trametes versicolor in a friendly manner, resulting in a speckled texture of brown and white, indicative of the interaction between the two species.
+On the other hand, in sample 14, the Fomes fomentarius, positioned in the nutrient-rich region, forms a brown barrier around its culture, indicating that the Fungus is under stress.
+The Trametes versicolor is unable to overcome this barrier. - In Petri dishes 11 and 15, where the species grow individually in nutrient-free regions, we also observe a healthy development of Fungi.
+In sample 11, an invasive organism, possibly a result of contamination during preparation, is clearly delimited in the lower left part of the experiment, without coming into contact with Fomes fomentarius.
+In sample 15, it is interesting to note how Trametes versicolor develops compactly in the nutrient-free area, apparently being able to transport nutrients from one end to the other.

 • In experiments 12 and 16, the fungal samples were placed together, with both being placed on the nutrient-free side in experiment 12, and the opposite in experiment 16.
 It is curious to observe that these two experiments are essentially mirrored.
-Trametes Versicolor grows more abundantly and dominates the space in both experiments.
+Trametes versicolor grows more abundantly and dominates the space in both experiments.
 However, Fomes Fomentarius appears to be stressed, indicated by its brown coloration, and remains confined to a small space in the corners of the Petri dish.